venkatra/snowflake-inspector/README.md

 #### Views

 The following are some of the views that I have built so far.
-If interested you can read them in thier individual notebooks on how they were built
+If interested you can read them in their individual notebooks on how they were built

 ##### __View : user role hierarchy__
- Visualize role hierarchy and map users to thier role
+ Visualize role hierarchy and map users to their role

  ![](./images/user_roles_relationship.png)